 Note that \eqref{eq:mcall_basic} and \eqref{eq:mcall_quad} are easier to optimise than \eqref{eq:mcall_invert}, making them more relevant for practical learning algorithms.

-\textbf{Generalisation-driven learning algorithms.} Most of the PAC-Bayesian bounds in the literature are fully empirical.
+\subparagraph{Generalisation-driven learning algorithms.} Most of the PAC-Bayesian bounds in the literature are fully empirical.
 This paves the way to use the bound as a training objectives and leads to generalisation-driven learning algorithms.
-A classical PAC-Bayesian algorithm is derived from Catoni's bound (see, \eg, \citealp{Catoni2007}, \citealp[Theorem 4.1]{AlquierRidgwayChopin2016}):
+A classical PAC-Bayesian algorithm is derived from Catoni's bound (see, \eg, \cite{Catoni2007}, \cite[Theorem 4.1]{AlquierRidgwayChopin2016}):

 In \eqref{eq:catoni_alg} an \emph{inverse temperature} $\lambda>0$ appears and acts as a learning rate in gradient descent.
-Similarly, it is possible to derive batch learning algorithms from \eqref{eq:mcall_basic} \eqref{eq:mcall_quad} \citep{DziugaiteRoy2017,perezortiz2021tight}.
+Similarly, it is possible to derive batch learning algorithms from \eqref{eq:mcall_basic} \eqref{eq:mcall_quad} \cite{DziugaiteRoy2017,perezortiz2021tight}.
 Then, we have access to a theoretical upper bound which requires to approximate expectations over $\Q$.
 We next discuss how to mitigate this.

-\textbf{Computing generalisation guarantees.} In practice, the tightest McAllester's bound is computed,\ie, \eqref{eq:mcall_tight}.
-First, note that the KL divergence is easy to compute in the Gaussian case as it has a closed form (see, \eg, \citealp[Section 9]{duchi2007derivations}).
+\textbf{Computing generalisation guarantees.} In practice, we compute the Langford-Seeger-Maurer's bound \eqref{eq:mcall_tight}.
+First, note that the KL divergence is easy to compute in the Gaussian case as it has a closed form (see, \eg, \cite[Section 9]{duchi2007derivations}).
 Then, it remains to estimate the expected empirical risk over $\Q$, which is costly in practice as it involves Monte Carlo approximations.
-To alleviate this issue, we leverage the trick from \citet[Section 3.3]{DziugaiteRoy2017}, which exploit a high probability upper bound of $\hat{\Risk}_\S(\Q)$ with confidence level $\delta'$
+To alleviate this issue, we leverage the trick from \cite[Section 3.3]{DziugaiteRoy2017}, which exploit a high probability upper bound of $\hat{\Risk}_\S(\Q)$ with confidence level $\delta'$